alex-cres/vacation-project/vacation_calendar_project/event_calendar/README.txt

  * Easy to add events (if a user permits).
  * Events status can be easily identified with the color of events.
  * Easy interface.
+ * Multiple country holidays.(if internet connection is available)

 Dependency